 The Catering Group:

-Co-ordinator Membership Secretary Sheena Burnell; Jenny Krassnig; Elizabeth Scarlett; Susan Treloar; Theo and Lyn Baer; Peter Jansen and members Sue Thomas, Patricia Jackson and Nanda Gulhane.
+Co-ordinator Membership Secretary Sheena Burnell; Jenny Krassnig; Elizabeth Scarlett; Susan Treloar; Theo and Lyn Baer; Peter Jansen and members Sue Thomas, Patricia Jackson, Nanda Gulhane and Carol Bassett.

 Additional volunteers are urgently needed to share rostered responsibilities at monthly meetings.
 Catering costs are met from official funds.
 Voluntary donations are welcomed and appreciated.